Skip to content

 To observe:

-• Long-term perspectives
+• Long perspectives

 • Homogeneous buildings

-• The spaces left empty
+• Empty spaces

-Prenzlauer Berg balances the harshness of Berlin.
+Prenzlauer Berg balances Berlin's roughness.

 It provides breathing room.